sourceryinstitute/OpenCoarrays/INSTALL.md

   * [Prerequisites]
   * [CMake scripts]
   * [Make]
-* [Obtaining GCC, MPICH, and CMake]

 ## End-User Installation ##

 Most users will find it easiest and fastest to use package management software to install OpenCoarrays.
-Package management options for macOS (formerly known as OS X), Windows, and Linux are described first below.
-Also described below are options for installing via the Sourcery Institute virtual machine or the OpenCoarrays installation script.
+Package management options for macOS, Windows, and Linux are described first below.
+Also described below are options for installing via the Sourcery Institute virtual machine or via the bash and/or CMake scripts included that are in the OpenCoarrays source.

 [top]